 How We Evaluated Grasshopper & Google Voice

 Grasshopper and Google Voice both provide customers with local business phone numbers and a toolset to manage calls and voicemail messages.
-We find that for most small businesses, Grasshopper is the best virtual phone service because it offers more features and more robust customer service than Google Voice, but comes at a higher price.
+We find that for most small businesses, Grasshopper is the best virtual phone system because it offers more features and more robust customer service than Google Voice, but comes at a higher price.

 We evaluated Grasshopper and Google Voice based on the following criteria:

 - Price: We compared the price of each provider for service offered

 - Ease of use: We looked at what customers of each service had to say about the usability of the services

 - Call management: Management features like call forwarding, screening, and voicemail; each service provider was also considered